Sigma Lambda Gamma: Membership

-A criterion for membership into Sigma Lambda Gamma is that a woman must have exceptional morals and ethics with a demonstrated commitment to academic excellence, and is pursuing or has completed courses leading to a degree in an accredited college or university.
+A criterion for membership into Sigma Lambda Gamma is that a woman or non-binary individual must have exceptional morals and ethics with a demonstrated commitment to academic excellence, and is pursuing or has completed courses leading to a degree in an accredited college or university.
 Memberships are categorized as undergrad or alumnae.
 According to Sigma Lambda Gamma's national constitution, they believe that a multicultural experience during the college years enhances each member's ability to function in a pluralistic society.
 They do not discriminate based on age, race, national origin, religious preference, sexual orientation, or disability.
 They encourage their members to celebrate the diverse backgrounds of all the members of the sorority, and currently claim to have over 110 nationalities.
 Sigma Lambda Gamma does not condone hazing and requires all members to respect the dignity of all people, and therefore, shall not physically, mentally, psychologically, or sexually abuse or haze any human being.
 Memberships are categorized as undergraduate or alumnae.